 Iron is important for women trying to get pregnant.
 Women who don’t eat a lot of red meat or take a multivitamin are at risk for iron deficiency.
 Making sure you are getting enough iron is important prior to becoming pregnant.
 Once a woman is pregnant the developing baby can reduce iron levels in the mother which is why many women develop anemia during pregnancy.
 Some experts estimate that women need twice as much daily iron once they are pregnant.

 The USDA recommends that people consume half of their daily grains as whole grains.
-Whole grains include oatmeal, brown rice and products labeled “whole wheat.”
-Refined carbohydrates, which include most pastas, bread and white rice can cause issues in women with PCOS.
+Whole grains include oatmeal, brown rice, and products labeled “whole wheat.”
+Refined carbohydrates, which include most kinds of pasta, bread, and white rice can cause issues in women with PCOS.
 Women with PCOS generally have issues with hormone levels and insulin levels and consuming refined carbohydrates causes insulin levels to spike.
 This can further increase fertility issues in women with PCOS.

 Infertility can be a long and difficult journey.
 Although proper diet can help some women unfortunately many causes of infertility such as hydrosalpinx or blocked fallopian tubes will require treatment.
 If you or someone you know is struggling with infertility you can call Clear Passage at 1-352-336-1433 or fill out a contact form.
 You will be able to speak with a therapist who will go over your medical history with you and answer any questions you have about our manual therapy infertility treatment.
 No drugs, no surgery.

 - Book Chapters: Overcome Infertility and Pain, Naturally

 - How to Treat Infertility Naturally

 - Everything about the Best Natural Infertility Treatments